WillsonSmith/vite-plugin-custom-elements/README.md

 `plugin-custom-elements` is a [vite](https://vitejs.dev) plugin designed to simplify building websites with [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).

-Guiding Philosophy:
+Philosophy:
-Build websites the old way.
-The web provides some pretty poweful tooling, and sometimes all you need is basic html, css, and javascript.
-This plugin aims to augment the tools provided to make them just a little bit easier to use.
+Use the platform and build websites the old way.

+The robust set if tools we have today are great and have their place, but sometimes you just need the basics and a little sugar.
+This plugin aims to minimally augment the tools provided by the platform and make them just a little easier to use.

+## Building a project

 What a project looks like: